Ingredients

 We sow them in our backyard every year in April.

-We all watch them grew slowly until one day the little plant grows long and wind.
+We all watch them grow slowly until one day the little plant grows long and winding.

 In September, when the days shorten, butterfly-like purple flowers begin to appear.